pjinsun37/recycling-experiment/README.md

 # recycling-experiment

+# 🔎 Problem
+Despite increasing awareness of sustainability, contamination in recycling bins remains a persistent challenge.
+Many individuals either fail to recycle correctly or do not recycle at all, leading to inefficiencies in waste management and undermining the effectiveness of recycling programs.

+# 💡 Solution
+Could innovative recycling bin designs improve recycling accuracy?

-This project analyzes the impact of two recycling interventions conducted by campus researchers — shaped bin openings and informational banners — to assess their effectiveness in reducing contamination rates.
-Using Difference-in-Differences (DiD) analysis, we examine recycling behaviors across different locations to determine which interventions successfully improve waste sorting.
+A team of NUS researchers conducted a controlled field experiment to evaluate whether simple design interventions — shaped bin openings and informational banners — could improve recycling behavior and reduce contamination rates.

-**Methodology**
+The aim of this project was to analyze the given dataset and experimental design, applying econometric techniques to assess the intervention’s effectiveness.

+# 🔬 Provided Experiment Design
-- Study Design: Conducted in two phases across two locations on campus (ENGINE & UTOWN).
+The study was conducted in two locations on campus (ENGINE & UTOWN) and involved three sequential phases:
-- Interventions Tested: Phase 2 (Shaped openings) / Phase 3 (Informational banners)
+- Phase 1 (Baseline): Standard recycling bins are used to measure initial recycling behavior.
+- Phase 2 (Shaped Openings Introduced): Openings are modified to match recyclable item shapes (e.g., circular holes for cans, slots for paper).
+- Phase 3 (Informational Banners Added): Banners with clear recycling instructions are placed on bins.

+Since the dataset and experimental structure were pre-determined, our analysis focused on identifying causal effects within the existing study framework.

+# 📊 Evaluation
-- Data Analysis: Applied Difference-in-Differences (DiD) regression modeling to measure the treatment effects.
+To ensure causal inference, the study applied Difference-in-Differences (DiD) regression modeling to quantify treatment effects.

+Key Steps:
-- Parallel Trends Validation: Conducted pre-treatment trend analysis to ensure the robustness of the DiD methodology.
+- Parallel Trends Validation: Pre-treatment trend analysis conducted to confirm methodological robustness.

-**Data & Adjustments**
-- Dataset: Includes 78 observations after filtering out incomplete data points.
-- Adjustments Made:
--   Excluded dates with missing values to maintain consistency.
+- Data Filtering: The dataset includes 78 observations, with incomplete data points excluded to maintain consistency.
--   Ensured matched observations across both locations to improve comparability.
+- Comparability Adjustments: Observations across both locations were matched to control for baseline variations.

 <p>&nbsp;</p>